-The TesiraCONNECT TC-5 is a 5-port AVB-capable network switch designed specifically for Biamp conferencing products.
+The TesiraCONNECT TC-5 is a 5-port AVB-capable network device designed specifically to connect Biamp conferencing products together.
 The TesiraCONNECT is placed at the center of any Biamp conference room to provide power and media streaming for Biamp components.
-TesiraCONNECT works out of the box with Biamp products, simplifying conference room deployments and avoiding additional setup steps required in traditional media switches.
-TesiraCONNECT also connects multiple AVB enabled DSPs within a system.
-Supported topologies include the connection of up to 4 TesiraCONNECT devices in a single media network cluster.
+TesiraCONNECT works out of the box with Biamp products, simplifying conference room deployments.
+TesiraCONNECT also connects multiple AVB-enabled Biamp products within a system.
+Supported topologies include the connection of up to four TesiraCONNECT devices in a single media network cluster.

 Capabilities and limits

 TesiraCONNECT is a Tesira infrastructure device that runs Tesira Firmware 3.12 and later.
 All configuration, firmware updates, and fault monitoring are provided via Tesira Software and Biamp SageVue.
 TesiraCONNECT is primarily intended for use with Tesira devices.